kubernetes/community/contributors/guide/README.md

 The main testing overview document is [here](/contributors/devel/testing.md).

-There are three types of tests in kubernetes.
+There are multiple types of tests in kubernetes.
 The location of the test code varies with type, as do the specifics of the environment needed to successfully run the test:

 * Unit: These confirm that a particular function behaves as intended.
 Golang includes a native ability for unit testing via the [testing](https://golang.org/pkg/testing/) package.
 Unit test source code can be found adjacent to the corresponding source code within a given package.
 For example: functions defined in [kubernetes/cmd/kubeadm/app/util/version.go](https://git.k8s.io/kubernetes/cmd/kubeadm/app/util/version.go) will have unit tests in [kubernetes/cmd/kubeadm/app/util/version_test.go](https://git.k8s.io/kubernetes/cmd/kubeadm/app/util/version_test.go).
 These are easily run locally by any developer on any OS.
 * Integration: These tests cover interactions of package components or interactions between kubernetes components and some other non-kubernetes system resource (eg: etcd).
 An example would be testing whether a piece of code can correctly store data to or retrieve data from etcd.
 Integration tests are stored in [kubernetes/test/integration/](https://git.k8s.io/kubernetes/test/integration).
 Running these can require the developer set up additional functionality on their development system.
 * End-to-end ("e2e"): These are broad tests of overall kubernetes system behavior and coherence.
 These are more complicated as they require a functional kubernetes cluster built from the sources to be tested.
 A separate document [here](/contributors/devel/e2e-tests.md) details e2e testing and test cases themselves can be found in [kubernetes/test/e2e/](https://git.k8s.io/kubernetes/test/e2e).
+* Conformance: These are a set of testcases, currently a subset of the integration/e2e tests, that the Architecture SIG has approved to define the core set of interoperable features that all Kubernetes deployments must support.
+For more information on Conformance tests please see the [Conformance Testing](/contributors/devel/conformance-tests.md) Document.

 Continuous integration will run these tests either as pre-submits on PRs, post-submits against master/release branches, or both.
 The results appear on [testgrid](https://testgrid.k8s.io).